Pressure ulcer prevention

 Pressure ulcers are caused by a combination of:

-- Pressure – normal body weight can squash the skin in people at risk and damage blood supply to the area which can lead to tissue damage
+- Pressure – normal body weight and/or external medical devices such as Oxygen masks can squash the skin in people at risk and damage blood supply to the area which can lead to tissue damage

 - Shearing – strain forces the skin and upper layers away from deeper layers of skin.
 This can happen when you slide down, or are dragged up, a bed or chair